Skip to main content

 Who should use DaVinci Resolve?

 DaVinci Resolve is best for Professional film and television post-production where color grading, editing, VFX, and audio mixing need to happen in a unified pipeline — eliminating round-tripping between separate applications and Independent filmmakers and YouTube creators who need professional-quality output without subscription costs, using the free version for editing, basic color grading, and audio post with no watermarks.
-It's particularly useful for video editing professionals who need ai-powered color grading.
+It's particularly useful for coding agents professionals who need ai-powered color grading.

 What are the best DaVinci Resolve alternatives?